Skip to main content

 • Tell the guilt-inducer that you are not being affected by their guilt-evoking statements.
 For example, “If you really think that you will get sick if I leave, then there is nothing much I can do to dissuade you from thinking that.”

 If you are prone to depression, then you may be more vulnerable to being guilt-tripped.
-This is because people with depression may be struggling with a low self-esteem and getting approval from others, which is what happens when one gives into a guilt trip, gives a temporary boost to one's self-worth.
+This is because people with depression may be struggling with low self-esteem and getting approval from others, which is what happens when one gives into a guilt trip, giving a temporary boost to one's self-worth.

 To learn more about evidence-based self-management techniques that promote mental health and well-being, check out Dr. Duggal's Author Page.